k8ssandra/cass-operator/docs/user/jvm_server_configuration.md

 ### Cassandra 3.11
 To configure the server JVM with Cassandra 3.11 you need to use the `jvm-options` key which corresponds to the `CASSANDRA_CONF/jvm.options` file.

-Here is a brief example showing it is used in a YAML manifest:
+Here is a brief example showing how it is used in a YAML manifest:

 ```yaml
 apiVersion: cassandra.datastax.com/v1beta1